stuart-kieser/Land-value-GIS/README.md

-The following project is WIP.
+The following project is WIP, and is done purely for demonstrative purposes.

 The program is used to demonstrate a heat map showing the average landvalue per SQM.
 By webcrawling publically available property data pertaining to a certain area we are able to exptrapolate that value into and average land value per region. where we can develop a valuation map to visually depict economic data that we would want.